 Make sure you fully research the current mortgage market using comparison websites like uSwitch.com.
-If you need further help or have specific needs – you are self-employed or your credit score isn’t up to scratch for example – contact an independent fee-free mortgage broker for advice.
+If you need further help or have specific needs such as being self-employed or having a poor credit score, then contact an independent fee-free mortgage broker for advice.

 Do you have any of your own tips for a successful mortgage application?
 Share them by posting in the comments below...